Culturally-Tech/project-curriculum/mario/teacher/teacher-breakdown.md

 '$': [sprite('coin'), 'coin'],
 ```

 Let’s refresh the page.
+Hit the first question mark box and jump with Mario to collide with the coin.
 Now you should see the score appear as NaN when Mario collides with a coin.
 This is something we have to fix.
 May be a good point to pause and ask students to look at their code and figure out why it’s currently showing up as NaN.
 We will fix this soon.

 You will also notice that Mario gets bigger when he eats a mushroom!
 We’re almost there but we also want him to jump higher when he eats the mushroom so he can get on the higher level.

  We need to add a couple of new variables at the top of our file

 ```javascript
 let CURRENT_JUMP_FORCE = JUMP_FORCE